Q: "What's the most commonly heard word at the gun club?" A: "Huh?"

 1. Suppressors don't really "silence" a firearm.
 Suppressors don't silence muzzle report.
 They simply reduce the speed and heat of the muzzle exit gases, which reduces muzzle blast.
 Bullets that are supersonic, or flying faster than the speed of sound, make a sonic boom just like a jet flying faster than the speed of sound.
 Suppressors will not reduce this noise.
 When used with subsonic ammunition, suppressors reduce noise, but do not completely eliminate it.

 3. Good suppressors make good neighbors.
 One of the greatest hurdles to both new and experienced shooters to enjoying their hobby is difficulty in finding places to shoot.
 Part of this is due to urban sprawl; shooting ranges that were previously rural are now increasingly being surrounded by population.
-It's this proximity to neighbors that is causing many ranges to shutter their doors.
+It's this proximity to neighbors that is causing many ranges to shut their doors.
 According to the National Shooting Sports Foundation (NSSF), one of the top two reasons for public shooting range closures is noise complaints from neighbors.
 Allowing individual shooters to choose to reduce the report of their firearms while shooting will benefit not only the shooter, but also those who live nearby.

 4. Suppressors are currently treated by American law the same way as if they were full-auto machineguns.
 Right now, if you wished to purchase a suppressor for your firearm, you would have to follow the same steps that you would in order to buy a Class III firearm that is capable of firing multiple projectiles with a single trigger squeeze.
 It can be quite time-consuming and expensive.
 This is despite the fact that suppressors do not change a firearm's accuracy or ability to shoot more than one projectile per trigger squeeze.
 By contrast, in Europe, suppressors are generally available off the shelf to anyone.
 According to this article from our friends at NRA-ILA, "Ironically, regulation of suppressors is one area where American gun owners are at a relative disadvantage to their counterparts in other countries.
 Many European nations, for example, place no regulations on their acquisition or use."